 - people living with disabilities

-The Development Committees support the people and contribute to the development of the Constitutencies they administer.
+The Development Committees directly support the people and contribute to the development of the constitutencies they administer.

 Mr. Shivute lives in a settlement without sanitation facilities.
-His family struggles every day to take care of their basic human needs in a decent and hygienically way.
-He doesn’t know whom to approach about his problem.
+His family struggles every day to take care of their basic human needs in a decent and hygienic way.
+He doesn’t know who to approach with his problem.
 One day, he reads in the newspaper about Development Committees and how they support inhabitants.
 Mr. Shivute researches the number of his Village Development Committee and calls them about his situation.
 He also motivates his neighbours to do the same.
 The Village Development Committee reports the situation to the Regional Council Coordination Committee.
-The Regional Councillor, who heard similar complaints from other villages and settlements in his region, takes the problem very serious and makes it part of the regional political agenda.
+The Regional Councillor, who heard similar complaints from other villages and settlements in his region, takes the problem seriously and makes it part of the regional political agenda.
 Some time later, the authorities construct proper sanitation facilities and a sewage system in Mr. Shivute’s settlement.

 How can I contact my local representative or my Development Committee?

-This campaign is part of the project “Strengthening the interaction between Civil Society and Regional and Local Government in Namibia” which is based on a grant contract with the European Union.
+This campaign is part of the project “Strengthening the interaction between Civil Society and Regional and Local Government in Namibia”, based on a grant contract with the European Union.
 The agreement was signed in 2013 in association with the Namibian Institute for Administration and Management (NIPAM) and the Ministry of Urban and Rural Development (MURD).
-The three-year project aims to improve the interaction between civil society and local and regional authorities through development committees.
+The three-year project aims to improve the interaction between Civil Society and Local and Regional Authorities through Development Committees.